OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

     :::image type="content" source="../images/outlook-spam-ribbon-button.png" alt-text="A sample ribbon button of a spam reporting add-in.":::

-  - The pre-processing dialog is shown to a user when they report a message.
+  - The preprocessing dialog is shown to a user when they report a message.
 In the dialog, you can share guidance on the reporting process and include options for the user to provide more information about the message being reported.
-To customize the title, description, and options of the pre-processing dialog, you must include the [PreProcessingDialog](/javascript/api/manifest/preprocessingdialog?view=outlook-js-preview&preserve-view=true) element in your manifest.
+To customize the title, description, and options of the preprocessing dialog, you must include the [PreProcessingDialog](/javascript/api/manifest/preprocessingdialog?view=outlook-js-preview&preserve-view=true) element in your manifest.

     :::image type="content" source="../images/outlook-spam-processing-dialog.png" alt-text="A sample pre-processing dialog of a spam reporting Outlook add-in.":::